neuroidss/lab-governance/People and Partners.md

  - Facilitating weekly Dev learning workshop
  - Providing guidance on How and What to learn on request from @FreeFloatingDev

+### Gardener - Cassus
+**Purpose**: Partners are aware of their growth needs and opportunities

+**Accountabilities**:
+ - Talking with Partners about their growth needs and opportunities
+ - Recommending growth opportunities to Partners

 ### Tool developer - Cassus
 Purpose: Smooth and fast HR processes